tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（C 接口）/IM SDK 接口/群组相关接口_intl_en.md

 |-----|-----|
 | int | If TIM_SUCC is returned, the API was successfully called.
 (The callback cb is called only when the API returns TIM_SUCC.)
 If other values are returned, the API failed to be called.
 For more information about the definition of each return value, see [TIMResult](https://intl.cloud.tencent.com/document/product/1047/34551). |

-> This API is used to obtain detailed information about groups in the specified group ID list.
+>?This API is used to obtain detailed information about groups in the specified group ID list.
 For more information about fields in the returned detailed group information, see [GroupDetailInfo](https://intl.cloud.tencent.com/document/product/1047/34551).

 **Example**